 When installed correctly, the diverter will fill a water butt up to the desired fill level and then once the water butt is full, any excess water that comes down will automatically continue on its path towards the drain.

-Installation is extremely easy and can be done in around 20 minutes, and the great thing is that you can reach the filter from the ground meaning that it is also easy to clean.
+Installation is extremely easy and can be done in around 20 minutes.
+The great thing is that you can reach the filter from the ground meaning that it is also easy to clean.

 Unless you live in the concrete jungle of the city, I recommend that everyone gets a gutter mate along with a water butt which can be used for plants during the drier months (if we get any).